-High School Counselors, please note that HELP Grant supporting documents (grades, ACT Scores, and HELP curriculum certification) are not due until April 30.
+HELP Grant supporting documents (grades, ACT Scores, and HELP curriculum certification) are due April 30.
 Only the student’s Mississippi Aid Application (MAAPP) is due March 31 for HELP Grant eligibility.

 Students must complete a specific HELP Curriculum in high school to qualify for the HELP grant.
 Mississippi law requires that completion of the HELP Curriculum must be certified by the high school counselor.
 Counselors should certify that the student either DID complete the curriculum or DID NOT complete the curriculum.